githubEdit

 • SIRT/CSIRT (Security Incident Response Team/Computer SIRT)

-• Ethical hacking vs red teaming cybersecurity roles/activities
+• Ethical hacking vs red teaming roles and activities

 Two key cybersecurity paradigms